ja-guzzle/docs/docs/how_to_guides/administration/security/Azure Single Sign On.md

 ## Enabling Azure SSO in Guzzle

 Step 1.
-Go to Admin from the top navigation bar.
+Go to **Manage** from the top navigation bar.

 Step 2.
 Go to Security from the sidebar

 Step 3.
 Click on Azure Single Sign On